Senior member of UK PM resigns amid bullying allegations - NewsBreak

 Senior member of UK PM resigns amid bullying allegations

-LONDON — (AP) — A senior member of Prime Minister Rishi Sunak's government announced his resignation Tuesay night after mounting allegations that he bullied colleagues.
+A senior member of Prime Minister Rishi Sunak 's government announced his resignation Tuesay night after mounting allegations that he bullied colleagues.

-Gavin Williamson announced his resignation as minister of state without portfolio in letter posted on Twitter, four days after the Times of London published expletive-laden text messages he sent to another member of Parliament.
+Gavin Williamson announced his resignation in letter posted on Twitter, four days after the Times of London published expletive-laden text messages he sent to another member of Parliament.

 After that, a senior civil servant alleged that Williamson subjected them to sustained bullying, telling the individual to “slit your throat” on one occasion and “jump out of the window" on another.